neiljun20/fastify-prisma-typescript-boilerplate/README.md

-This is a OOP RESTful API boilerplate using fastify, jwt, prisma, and typescript.
+This is a OOP RESTful API boilerplate using Fastify, JWT, Prisma, and Typescript.